rom1nux/mtkimg/readme.txt

     `- winterm64.bat       : Windows 32 bits terminal launcher

-D - HOW TO BUILD SOURCE CODE
+F - HOW TO BUILD SOURCE CODE

   First, be sure you got a "gcc" compiler and "make" utility are installed on your system and be sure /bin directory is in your PATH environment variable.